ankitects/anki-manual/src/getting-started.md

 deck.
 If you select "Hanzi", then only the Hanzi cards will be shown; if you select "Chinese", then all the Chinese cards will be shown, including the Hanzi cards.

-To place decks under a tree, you can either name them with double colons between each level, or drag and drop them within the deck list.
-Decks that have been placed under a tree are often called "subdecks", and top-level decks are called "parent decks".
+To place decks within a tree, you can either name them with double colons between each level, or drag and drop them within the deck list.
+Decks that have been placed inside another deck are often called "subdecks", and top-level decks are called "parent decks".

 Anki starts with a deck called "Default"; any cards which have somehow become separated from other decks will go here.
 Anki will hide the